orkunberk/paranthesisChecker/README.md

 # paranthesisChecker

 Check for balanced parentheses in an expression with an stack class implementation.

+*  Each line is treated as an expression.
+*  Strings are omitted

 Sample data is given in input.txt.
-Each line is treated as an expression.